amieres/FSharpStation/README.md

 select the ones you need, reuse the code in several projects and develop your own code base with your personal style.

 # WIP
 This is a work in progress.
 But it is already fully usable and fun to use.

 Try it.

-Try new things and integrate them into your projects.
+Get code from the web, add your own, try new things and integrate them into your projects.

 With new actions added every time FSharpStation can become a personal console of operations.